The Good Soldier Švejk mentions numerous institutions and firms, both public and private. Until 15 September 2013, these were categorised as

 Background

-Due to its long history the regiment took part in nearly every war the Habsburg empire was involved in: the War of Austrian Succession, the Napoleonic wars and the campaigns in northern Italy during the mid 19th century.
+Due to its long history, the regiment took part in nearly every war the House of Habsburg empire was involved in: the War of Austrian Succession, the Napoleonic Wars and the campaigns in northern Italy during the mid-19th century.
 The regiment's memorial day was 18 June 1757, commemorating the battle of Kolín.
-Throughout the years the regiment was stationed in numerous locations and it was only from 1896 that they were permanently garrisoned in Vienna.
+Through the years, the regiment was stationed in numerous garrisons, and it was only from 1896 onwards that they were permanently garrisoned in Vienna.

 Recruitment and garrison